PDIS/transcript/2023-03-15-Conversation-with-Cynthia-Wang-and-Tyng-Ruey-Chuang.md

 He's my host, so I've learned a lot.

 ### Tyng-Ruey Chuang:
-The reason why we are is that she will do research with Academia Sinica until end of June.
+The reason why we are here is that she will do research with Academia Sinica until end of June.
 I'm her host, arrange things.

 ### Audrey Tang:
 I, literally, was incubated by the Information Institute of our national academy...